Dear MendMeShop,

 The rotator cuff naturally receives a limited blood supply and when you stop moving your shoulder because it hurts the blood flow is reduced even further, limiting your body's natural ability to heal itself.

-By treating your rotator cuff with BFST® you can increase your body's blood supply to the shoulder and increase your body's natural healing power.
+By treating your rotator cuff with Circulatory Boost you can increase your body's blood supply to the shoulder and increase your body's natural healing power.

-An Inferno Wrap® is the tool you need to treat your sore shoulder because it speeds healing and relaxes the surrounding muscles.
-With BFST®, tissues are safely and gently stimulated.
-Your body responds with a rapid increase in blood flow to the area, increasing the supply of oxygen and nutrients to injured tissue cells to promote healing.
-Our Shoulder Inferno Wrap® provides effective, non-invasive, non-addictive pain relief and healing with no side effects.
+A Shoulder TShellz Wrap® is the tool you need to treat your sore shoulder because it speeds healing and relaxes the surrounding muscles, tendons and ligaments.
+Through a process we call Circulation Boost, soft tissue in the shoulder are safely and gently stimulated.
+Your body responds with a rapid increase in blood flow to the area, increasing the supply of oxygen and nutrients to injured tissue to promote healing.
+Our Shoulder TShellz Wrap® provides effective, non-invasive, non-addictive pain relief and healing with no side effects.

-In addition, the improved blood flow whisks away dead cells and toxins that have built up from your injury.
-When you stop moving your arm and shoulder due to shoulder pain, your muscles and other tissue can become weaker and dead cells and toxins in the area can cause further tissue deterioration - this can lead to atrophy (muscle weakness and/or deterioration).
-By clearing the area of toxins and increasing the amount of oxygen and nutrients to your muscle and other tissue, the risk of atrophy is greatly reduced.
-Keeping your upper arm, shoulder and rotator cuff tissue as healthy as possible throughout the healing process will allow you to improve shoulder strength again once your pain has gone and your rotator cuff tendons and coracohumeral and glenohumeral ligaments have healed.
+Enhanced blood flow from a TShellz Wrap® treatment whisks away dead tissue and toxins that have built up from your damaged rotator cuff.
+When you stop moving your arm and shoulder due to shoulder pain, your muscles and other tissue can become weaker and dead tissue and toxins in the area can cause further tissue deterioration - this can lead to atrophy.
+By clearing the area of toxins and increasing the amount of oxygen and nutrients to your muscle and other tissue, the risk of atrophy (muscle weakness and/or deterioration) is greatly reduced.
+Keeping your upper arm, shoulder and rotator cuff tissue as healthy as possible throughout the healing process will allow you to improve shoulder strength again once your pain has gone and your tear has healed.

 Click here to visit our online store